 The "Open Graph image" field is a property of every store content page and allows uploading an image displayed in the link preview.

-Though the front page does not have an Open Graph image field property as well as the products and categories pages, this does not mean that these pages don't have an image used for a page preview at all.
+Though the front page does not have an Open Graph image field property, just like the products and categories pages, this does not mean that these pages don't have an image used for a page preview at all.

 The front page uses the store logo instead.
 The categories pages use a category icon, and the products pages use the main product image to display in a link preview for networks.